Abstract

 3. Conclusion

-These experiments are actually irrefutable proof that the measured speed of light in a local time-spatial region with a uniform intensity of the gravitational field is not the same for all inertial frames of reference.
+The experiments “One-way measurement of the speed of light” are actually irrefutable proof that the measured speed of light in a local time-spatial region with a uniform intensity of the gravitational field is not the same for all inertial frames of reference.

 Nowadays, the value of the speed of light in vacuum is recommended by the CGPM (Conférence Générale des Poids et Mesures), in the following way: